bemurphy/recruiting_form/README.md

 approval process is performed entirely by email.
 This is easier than having to login anyway.

+Also, note the system uses SuckerPunch for backgrounding the email sending to make the web app more snappy.
+You can't run the service, even with Thin, with a rack reloader such as shotgun and have the mails sent.
+However, the app will run fine with a reloader, other than jobs not executing in time.

 ## Todos

+- Render form posting validation failures back to the form.
+Probably just add the bootstrap error class.
+- Prevent form double submits via js
 - Setup a disposable email address in the system using a token, wired email replies via MailGun or SendGrid parse API to be redirected to this address.
 - Set reply-to/from of meetup notification messages to the disposable email